 A Master of Science with a major in Criminal Justice degree from Trine University will give you the edge you need to succeed.

 The Master of Science with a major in Criminal Justice (MSCJ) program is an accelerated degree program that provides education for both pre- and mid-career individuals serving their communities as law enforcement, corrections, or court practitioners.
 Students may also be employed by private agencies that deliver services in the justice arena.
 The curriculum is designed to prepare these professionals to assume key leadership roles within the justice system or the private sector.
-This master's program is available at all School of Professional Studies locations and some courses can be taken online through the Trine Virtual Campus.
+This master's program is available at all School of Professional Studies locations and can be taken online through the Trine Virtual Campus.

 The Master of Science with a major in Criminal Justice (MSCJ) degree from Trine University will give you the edge you need to take your career in criminal justice to the next level.

 The MSCJ program prepares students to assume key leadership roles as professionals working in fire safety, law enforcement, social work, and other related fields.
 Students will learn to analyze criminal justice issues and implement change within the criminal justice system by developing skills in program planning and evaluation, policy formation and analysis, and critical thinking.

 Designed for working professionals, the MSCJ program consists 13 courses offered online or on campus that can be completed in 12 months.
 Courses consist of 8 week terms.

 - Public Administration: This concentration will give individuals the leadership skills necessary to be professional public managers and future faculty who will meet the challenges of public service.
 Specifically, it will prepare students to serve as managers in the executive arm of local, state, and federal government, as well as in nongovernmental organizations and nonprofit sectors.